teraspora/polypane/README.md

 At the bottom of mainImage() is a short section which puts a black border around each tile, inset with a thin white line.
 This code is independent of the tiling code.

+## Execution

+Go to https://www.shadertoy.com/view/4tVcDK and run it fullscreen!
+Play with it by changing the values of variables like tileDim, freq, rmin, k, barkRoughness etc. in mainImage(). toe is +/-1 depending on whether the tile index is odd or even, so you can multiply an effect by it to reverse it in some cases.

 ## Author

 John Lynch